Report a scam

 We take phishing and spoofing attempts seriously.
 If you receive a suspicious call, SMS or email you think may not be from Amazon, report it immediately by following the steps below.

-In order to give you the best advice on what actions to take, please select the appropriate link below, based on how you have responded to the suspicious communication.
+For the best advice on what actions to take, select the most appropriate link:

 - I have not shared any information